Probability of non-organ confined disease, from Margulis et al

 Partial nephrectomy: need to be able to remove portion of collecting system without urine leak

-Ureterectomy + ileal ureter: unable to remove via segmental ureterectomy, higher risk for complications
+Ureterectomy + ileal ureter: poor candidate for segmental ureterectomy, has higher risk for complications

 Lymph node dissection